ExpDev07/commy/README.md

 ## Examples

 You will find some examples below on how to use **Commy** with Spigot and BungeeCord.

+_Please note that both commy-spigot and commy-bungee uses the same base-interface, which means that setting it up will be the same, just different implementations (e.g BungeeCommy instead of SpigotCommy)._

 ### Bukkit/Spigot